Aromanian diaspora

 As a result of this, in the 19th century, Budapest and Vienna became gathering points for the Aromanian diaspora.
 These Aromanians began to publish texts in their native language and promoted the Aromanian language and culture.
 The Aromanian diaspora in these cities stands out for being one of the first Aromanian populations of which some of their members developed a strictly Aromanian identity.
 Some important Aromanian figures from Austria and Hungary of this epoch are Mihail G. Boiagi, Gheorghe Constantin Roja and Constantin Ucuta.
 The Aromanian diaspora here also came into contact with the also Romance-speaking Romanian national movement in Transylvania (which also was part of Austria or Austria-Hungary at the time), which may have impulsed them into their actions.

 Additionally, before, despite being a mostly Aromanian cultural center, Moscopole was also notably Greek-speaking and was influenced by Greek culture.
 Because of this, many individuals usually considered part of the Greek diaspora in Austria and Hungary were in fact Hellenized ethnic Aromanians.
 Additionally, some Aromanians from these places opposed the Greek influence over the Aromanians, with Roja accusing the "new Greeks" that "how could they dare to separate my people and those at the other side of the Danube".
 He also considered the Romanians as "our own brothers".

 Today, the Aromanian diaspora engages in important actions for the preservation of their culture.
 Those in for example Hungary are long assimilated, but some in Australia, Canada, France, Germany and the United States have founded Aromanians cultural organizations with the aim of promoting Aromanian culture, identity and language.
-Some examples are the Trã Armãnami Association of the Aromanians of France (France), the Union for Aromanian Language and Culture (Germany) and the Society Farsharotu (United States).
+Some examples are the Trâ Armânami Association of French Aromanians (France), the Union for Aromanian Language and Culture (Germany) and the Society Farsharotu (United States).